Tripura reports 2nd coronavirus case

 Health secretary Debashish Basu said the state government has decided to notify NTI building of Indira Gandhi Memorial (IGM) Hospital Complex as "dedicated COVID health centre".

-Similarly, the NTH-2 block of Agartala Government Medical College (AGMC) was also notified as exclusive facility for treatment of patients infected with the dreaded virus.
+Similarly, the NTH-2 block of Agartala Government Medical College (AGMC) was also notified as an exclusive facility for the treatment of patients infected with the dreaded virus.

 According to latest reports, 844 people are currently under quarantine in the state while 685 of them are in home isolation.